Glossary

 Scholarship Search Services

-Online systems available through the Internet that help students find sources of funding for postsecondary education.
-An applicant provides information regarding such things as academic achievement, heritage, artistic talents, athletic ability, educational goals, or career plans.
-In turn, the data is transmitted to a national computer database, and soon after the student is presented with a list of sources or organizations that offer scholarships for which the student may be eligible.
-In most cases, search services do not provide any awards directly to applicants.
-It is up to the student to follow through and apply for the scholarships.
-Note: A student should be wary of any service that guarantees a scholarship, charges a large fee, or requires that a credit card or bank account number be provided, since the same information is available for low or no cost.
-Also, the U.S. Department of Education does not evaluate private scholarship search services.
+Online databases that help students find sources of funding for college.
+A student should be wary of any service that guarantees a scholarship, charges a fee, or requires that a credit card or bank account number be provided, since the same information is available for no cost.
+The U.S. Department of Education does not evaluate private scholarship search services.
 A student should check the reputation of a service by contacting the Better Business Bureau or a State Attorney General's Office.

 Self-Help Aid

-Financial aid loan programs or employment opportunity programs awarded to a student by a postsecondary institution as a form of educational financial assistance.
+Financial aid loan or employment opportunity programs (not scholarships or grants) awarded to a student by a college as a form of educational financial assistance.

-A low-interest MSU loan that requires repayment within 60 days from the date of issue.
+A low-interest loan from MSU that requires repayment within 60 days from the date of issue.
 Registered students may apply and must demonstrate in writing the ability to repay the loan within the 60-day period.
 The loan is to be used for immediate educational needs such as books and supplies, or similar costs other than tuition payments.
-A 60-day extension of the STL is possible with a reasonable explanation of why the loan was not paid off within the original time period.
-Normally the student is required to pay 50% of the original loan amount before being considered for an extension.
-Second extensions are subject to the Truth-In-Lending Act for longer term loans.
-Approval for second extensions are rarely granted.
+A 60-day extension of the loan is possible with a reasonable explanation of why the loan was not paid off within the original period.
+Normally, the student is required to pay 50% of the original loan amount before being considered for an extension.
+Second extensions are subject to the Truth in Lending Act for long-term loans.
+Approval for a second extension is rarely granted.

 Statement of Educational Purpose